Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Knee, other impairment
+Leg, limitation of extension of Knee, other impairment of

 5257